+Louisville and Florida State each reached Omaha in 2019, giving the ACC two more appearances.
 The ACC was the other conference to be represented in the College World Series by four teams.
-It pulled it off in 2006 when Clemson, Georgia Tech, Miami, and North Carolina made it to Rosenblatt Stadium in Omaha.
-Miami and Florida State are both in the top 5 in history in appearances at the College World Series with 25 and 22 respectively — with a Miami vs. Florida State showdown in the 1999 College World Series finals — while current members of the ACC have accounted for six titles.
+It pulled it off in 2006 when Clemson, Georgia Tech, Miami (Fla.) and North Carolina made it to Rosenblatt Stadium.
+Miami and Florida State are both in the top 5 in history in appearances at the College World Series with 25 and 23 respectively — with a Miami vs. Florida State showdown in the 1999 College World Series finals — while current members of the ACC have accounted for six titles.
 Perhaps not shockingly, the ACC’s 147 wins are also third-most.

 Texas is the name to know here, as its 35 appearances in Omaha (the Longhorns also had another in Wichita, Kansas before the CWS moved to Rosenblatt Stadium) are the most in College World Series history.
 Though Texas has won six titles, only two have come as members of the official Big 12, the only two championships the current conference can boast with members active at the time of victory.
 Oklahoma State joins Texas as one of just six schools to make 20 or more appearances in the College World Series, so the Big 12’s high total shouldn’t be too surprising.

-It’s quite the drop to the conference that has made the fifth-most appearances in CWS history.
-Out of those 28 appearances, however, the Big Ten has won six national titles with Minnesota (three) and Michigan (two) leading the way, which is tied for the third-most all-time using actual conference membership per season.
-Nine Big Ten teams have combined for 54 wins all-time in Omaha.
+It’s quite the drop to the conference that has made the fifth-most appearances in CWS history, but Michigan's return to Omaha in 2019 makes it a tad bit closer.
+Out of those 29 appearances, however, the Big Ten has won just six national titles with Minnesota (three) and Michigan (two) leading the way, which is tied for the third-most all-time using actual conference membership per season.
+Nine Big Ten teams have combined for 55 wins all-time in Omaha.

 26 — Big West